A miscellany by Gregg Glory [Gregg G. Brown] Published by BLAST PRESS

 Life exists to pay attention to other people.
 I silently laugh at my own cenotaph, And out of the caverns of rain, Like a child from the womb, like a ghost from the tomb, I arise and unbuild it again. ~~P. B. Shelley This is a race to beauty, and I am an engine quick with fire. ~~Daniel Weeks I pursue the vireo's theme. ~~Lord Dermond Pitiless verse?
 A few words tuned And tuned and tuned and tuned. ~~Wallace Stevens

-Knows when its bright business With buds is done
+The summer sun Knows when its bright business With buds is done

 Summer comes warmly into our lives, a promise of autumn’s plenty.
 A surfeit of all our globe can give of daily joys expands in a benign inflation of lighted hours.
 Night herself calls us forth to wander under soothing breezes, zophtic zephyrs–and we walk into our dreams with ease.
 Constellations keep us company, just as, during the day, fleets of trees in full sail share their leafy magnificence with us–the fresh shade of dark branch and leaf, their chipper chatter following us as we wend our way.

 SECTION: VALE OF DESPOND

 Through nights endlessly vague A voice arrives Embalmed In embellishing smokes.
 Speak vividly, My blind Friend in chartless darks; Speak bleedingly To me As I bleeding lay, Enslaved, raving.